BS in Games

 A C- or better is required in all EAE courses to count toward the BS in Games degree.
 CR/NC grading options are not allowed for any of the major requirements.

 Students in the BS in Games degree program will also take classes in an allied area of interest.
-Students should take classes in a minimum of two areas of interest for a total of 12 hours (see below for a list of suggested classes.)
-For a checklist of BS in Games requirements (including general education requirements) click here.
+Students should take classes in a minimum of two areas of interest for a total of 12 hours.

 Some courses may have prerequisites you are required to complete before registering.